Meditation Is Not About “Emptying The Mind”

 They have heard the benefits and see it rising in popularity amongst business executives, actors and sports people, so they figure that they will try this “mindfulness meditation stuff”.

-Almost the instant they first sit down and start to focus on their breath they are hit with a plethora of thoughts, feelings, emotions and impulses coming in rapid succession.
+But when you start, you will soon realise that meditation is not about emptying the mind!
+When people first start, almost the instant they first sit down and start to focus on their breath they are hit with a plethora of thoughts, feelings, emotions and impulses coming in rapid succession.
 Overwhelmed, they remember that their goal is to “clear their mind”, which even for experienced meditators is practically impossible, and really not the goal of the meditation session.

 The bombardment of mental phenomena can cause distress and annoyance and thus leads to the new meditator dropping the practice before they have really begun.
+But please don’t do this!
+It is important to understand that the goal of meditation is not about emptying the mind.
+The real act of mindfulness meditation comes from bringing the attention back to your focus (on the breath).

-In a recent Joe Rogan Experience podcast episode (#940), Dan Harris and Sam Harris both bestselling authors and long-time meditators equated the returning of focus to being like a “bicep curl for the mind” – each time you bring the attention back, you are doing meditation.
+In a Joe Rogan Experience podcast episode (#940), Dan Harris and Sam Harris both bestselling authors and long-time meditators equated the returning of focus to being like a “bicep curl for the mind”: each time you bring the attention back, you are doing meditation.
 With practice, your mind will clear, but this will almost be a symptom of the meditation, not the goal.

 This concept is liberating as no longer is the aspiring meditator upset at the ruminations of the monkey mind, rather they can be content that they are meditating correctly when they notice it happening; and subsequently return their focus to their breath.

-Try this simple mindfulness meditation exercise:
+Try this simple 5 min mindfulness meditation:

 1) Set a timer for five minutes.